Female tutor smiling giving lecture

 15 credit level 7 module

-This 15 credit online module, Knowledge Mobilisation, provides an overview of what knowledge mobilisation is, the theories and frameworks underpinning it and how it makes research evidence more useful and usable in policy and practice.
+This 15 credit distance learning module, Knowledge Mobilisation, provides an overview of what knowledge mobilisation is, the theories and frameworks underpinning it and how it makes research evidence more useful and usable in policy and practice.
 The module will also describe, and provide practical examples of, methods to effectively plan, deliver and evaluate knowledge mobilisation activities.

 On successful completion of this module, you will be able to critically: